amboxer21/MotionDetection/README.md

 ---

+# Todo
+> Roll an image for the Raspberry Pi 3b.

+---

+# Notice
+If you need an image made, I can send you one via USPS(mail).
+E-mail me for more info - amboxer21@gmail.com.

+---

 # MotionDetection(CCTV) with Python3 on the Raspberry Pi 4 B on Gentoo Linux

 **Disclaimer:** The Raspberry Pi 4b doesn't like ghosted(dd) images.
 You must roll your own in order to get the system to boot.
 Instructions will be included below along with [this](https://youtu.be/DVcC540hxlk) video.
 You can send me an E-mail if you have any trouble and I will be happy to help you - `amboxer21@gmail.com`.